pnovack-gottshall/ecospace/README.md

 library(devtools)   # Install 'devtools' package if not already done devtools::install_github("pnovack-gottshall/ecospace") library(ecospace)

+## References

-## References Bush, A. and P.M.
+Bush, A. and P.M.
 Novack-Gottshall.
 2012.
-Modelling the
-ecological-functional diversification of marine Metazoa on geological time scales.
-Biology Letters 8: 151-155.
+Modelling the ecological-functional diversification of marine Metazoa on geological time scales.
+Biology Letters 8:
+151-155.

-The following pdf pre-prints, which were accepted for publication in Paleobiology, provide more information on the package and its utility.
+The following manuscripts were accepted for publication in Paleobiology, provide more information on the package and its utility.
+Pre-prints are available on GitHub as pdfs; click the "Raw" button (near top-right) to download as a pdf file.

 Novack-Gottshall, P.M.
 2016 (accepted Dec 15, 2015).
 General models of
 ecological diversification.
 I. Conceptual synthesis.
 Paleobiology.

 Novack-Gottshall, P.M.
 2016 (accepted Dec 15, 2015).
 General models of
 ecological diversification.
 II.
 Simulations and empirical applications.
 Paleobiology.

 The most recent commit is currently: [![Travis-CI Build